 Students:

-Research main lines of developments and challenges
+Primary lines of research developments and challenges

-Research support - research faculty PI do not fund lab managers from the Technion after the first 2 years which increases their administrative workload and reduces time available for research.
+Research support - research faculty PI do not fund lab managers from the Technion after the first two years, which increases their administrative workload and reduces their time available for research.

-Research infrastructure - workshop space reached its limits. funds needed for developing advanced workshop in Amado 2nd floor
+Research infrastructure - workshop space has reached its limits.
+Funds are needed for developing the advanced workshop on the 2nd floor of the Amado building.

-Research foundations (Research methods, Soft skills and writing abilities) - The faculty is currently reevaluating its research foundation education.
+Research foundations (research methods, soft skills and writing abilities) - The faculty is currently reevaluating its research foundation education.

-Industry collaboration - although there has been an increase in recent years, there is not enough collaboration with Israeli and International leading building industry companies.
+Industry collaboration - although there has been an increase in recent years, there still insufficient collaboration with leading Israeli and international building industry companies.

-Increase the number of International research students - a new faculty policy to increase the number of international research students is being developed and a call for international fully funded PhD has been published.
+International research students – a new policy to increase the number of international research students in the Architecture Faculty is being developed and a call for international fully funded PhD has been published.

-8. The Program During Covid-19
+8. The Program During COVID-19